Decode panel schedules: branch circuits, breaker sizes, loads, and panelboard design to understand the electrical system at the circuit level.

 In three-phase panelboards, circuits are distributed across phases A, B, and C. The schedule should show which phase each breaker is connected to.
 For proper electrical system operation, load should be balanced across all three phases.

 Add up the load on Phase A, Phase B, Phase C separately.
-A good design has roughly equal load on each phase (within 10–15% variance).
+A good design has roughly equal load on each phase (within 10 to 15% variance).

 Severely imbalanced phases can cause nuisance breaker trips and equipment damage.